-What’s the Difference Between the Classic and the Deluxe Versions?
+What’s the Difference Between the Micro Maxi Classic and Micro Maxi Deluxe?

-While we haven’t tested the classic versions of the Mini and Maxi, we did reach out to Micro to get our readers an official explanation of how the Deluxe models of the Mini and Maxi are different than the originals.
+While we haven’t tested the original version of the Maxi, but we did reach out to Micro to get our readers an official explanation of how the Deluxe model of the Maxi is different than the original.

-(1) The Deluxe is the most updated model, coming in different color options with the stem of the scooter matching the color of the foot deck.
+- The Micro Deluxe comes in different color options with the stem of the scooter matching the color of the foot deck.
 Previously, the stems were black or silver.

-(2) The Deluxe versions are safety-tested to a higher weight limit: Maxi Deluxe is rated for 150 lbs. vs. the Maxi Original which is only rated at 110 lbs.
-The Mini Deluxe weight capacity is 75 lbs. while the Mini Original is only 44 lbs.
+- The Deluxe versions are safety-tested to a higher weight limit: Maxi Deluxe is rated for 150 lbs. vs. the Maxi Original which is only rated at 110 lbs.
 We were pretty excited that (some of) us adults could ride the Maxi Deluxe!

-You’re going to be hard-pressed to find another scooter with the quality and durability of the Micro Kickboard Maxi and Mini Deluxe.
+You’re going to be hard-pressed to find another scooter with the quality and durability of the Mini Micro Deluxe and the Maxi Micro Deluxe.
 If you’re headed for the skate park or primarily want to do tricks, this isn’t the scooter for you.
 But if you want a super smooth, easy, and unique ride, the Micro Kickboards will have you surfing the sidewalk in no time.